The Image of Sovereignty #5: The Myth of the State, The State of the Myth (beginning)

 Ch.
 4 of Cultural Trauma, Bernhard Giesen, “the Trauma of Perpetrators: the Holocaust as the Traumatic Reference of German National Identity,” P. 534:

-In contrast to the [Willy] Brant [then Chancellor of West Germany] gesture in 1970 [when he spontaneously knelt in silence at the memorial at the Warsaw ghetto], [later West German Chancellor Helmut] Kohl [at Bitburg with Reagan in 1985 at the German war cemetery] did not take on collective guilt, but tried to disperse it in the intractable space of history or to change it to demons, thereby reviving the postwar narrative of the seduced [German] nation.
+In contrast to the [Willy] Brandt [then Chancellor of West Germany] gesture in 1970 [when he spontaneously knelt in silence at the memorial at the Warsaw ghetto], [later West German Chancellor Helmut] Kohl [at Bitburg with Reagan in 1985 at the German war cemetery] did not take on collective guilt, but tried to disperse it in the intractable space of history or to change it to demons, thereby reviving the postwar narrative of the seduced [German] nation.
 But remembrance and repentance cannot be separated if the collective identity of perpetrators is involved [my italics].
 Representing the nation in a ritual of repentance in a believable way is fostered by the innocence of the representative as a person.
 Kohl failed to see the opportunity in what he presented as an excuse.

 Reflections on Memory, Trauma, and Politics, #4